cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 HPKE variants rely on the following primitives:

 * A Key Encapsulation Mechanism (KEM):
-  - GenerateKeyPair(): Generate a key pair (skX, pkX)
+  - GenerateKeyPair(): Generate a key pair `(skX, pkX)`
   - DeriveKeyPair(ikm): Derive a key pair `(skX, pkX)` from the byte string `ikm`, where `ikm` SHOULD have at least `Nsk` bytes of entropy (see
     {{derive-key-pair}} for discussion)
-  - Serialize(pk): Produce a byte string of length `Npk` encoding the public key `pk`
+  - SerializePublicKey(pk): Produce a byte string of length `Npk` encoding the KEM public key `pk`.
+A KEM might provide different encoding algorithms for public keys, with different output lengths `Npk`.
-  - Deserialize(enc): Parse the byte string `enc` of length `Npk` to recover a public key (note: this function can raise an error upon `enc` deserialization failure)
+  - DeserializePublicKey(enc): Parse the byte string `enc` of length `Npk` to recover a KEM public key.
+This function can raise an error upon `enc` deserialization failure.
+  - SerializeCiphertext(ct): Produce a byte string of length `Nenc` encoding the KEM ciphertext `ct` which encapsulates a KEM shared secret.
+  - DeserializeCiphertext(enc): Parse the byte string `enc` of length `Nenc` to recover a KEM ciphertext.
+This function can raise an error upon `enc` deserialization failure.
   - Encap(pk): Generate an ephemeral, fixed-length symmetric key (the KEM shared secret) and a fixed-length encapsulation of that key that can be decapsulated by the holder of the private key corresponding to pk
   - Decap(enc, sk): Use the private key `sk` to recover the ephemeral symmetric key (the KEM shared secret) from its encapsulated representation `enc`
   - AuthEncap(pkR, skS) (optional): Same as Encap(), and the outputs